Blockdaemon/bpm-polkadot/README.md

 # How to build it

-go1.12+ is required to build.
+- Go 1.12+ is required to build.

 Run `make` which will automatically create versioned binaries for Linux and OSX Usage.